The Oscar Anderson House is closed for the 2023 Summer Season due to the need for repairs and restoration work.

 About the Oscar Anderson House Museum

 In 1976, Elizabeth Anderson, Oscar’s widow, donated the house to the Municipality of Anchorage.
-It was listed on the National Register of Historic Places in 1978.
 After an extensive restoration between 1978 and 1982 the Oscar Anderson House was turned into a museum.

 The Oscar Anderson House was listed in the National Register of Historic Places in 1978, for its architectural significance and for Oscar Anderson’s role in the development of early Anchorage.